 The University of Manitoba grants University credit for a number of different types of programs abroad.
 You can choose from exchange programs, travel study courses, and field study courses which provide hands-on experience while allowing time to travel, explore, and even work abroad.
-Studying overseas can be a life-changing and rewarding experience!

 The University of Manitoba offers over 40 active international student exchange agreements in places such as Australia, Germany, Ghana, Mexico, Japan, Sweden, Turkey, and France for at home prices.
 Courses are taught in either English or in the country’s official language by the exchange universities during the normal academic year.

 Travel Study/Field Study courses are University of Manitoba courses taught by University of Manitoba professors in locations other than our Winnipeg campuses.
 The courses run from a few days to several weeks and generally take place over the summer months providing you with hands-on exploration such as archaeological digs in the Mediterranean and/or North Africa and cultural/language experience in India, Iceland, Poland, Ukraine, and Baffin Island.

 German Language and Culture - Greifswald, Germany